The Windsors: Coronation special (2023)

-Channel 4 stated that a Coronation special was planned in 2023.
-Bert Tyler-Moore is now the sole writer after the death of George Jeffrie.

-Series 4 (2023)

-Channel 4 stated that a fourth series of The Windsors would premiere in 2023.
+Prospective fourth series

+A fourth series was unofficially confirmed in spring 2023, prior to the Coronation Special.
+Plots were revealed to include Charles prolonging his half-hour, weekly meeting with the Prime Minister into "an all-afternoon brainstorming session" and demanding a place in the Cabinet, Wills ending up in a "bromance" with a Welsh nationalist, Harry and Meghan rescuing New Zealand from the brink of leaving the Commonwealth, and Beatrice and Eugenie time-travelling and accidentally altering the order of succession.

+Filming for the fourth series was stated as taking place in late 2023 or early 2024.
+Haydn Gwynne, who portrayed Camilla, died in October 2023.

+In April 2024, it was announced that production had been indefinitely postponed on the fourth series, owing to real-life health scares affecting senior members of the Royal Family.
+It was also reported that plans had been arranged to recast the role of Camilla following Gwynne's death, or to write out the characters of Charles and Camilla completely to concentrate the series "on the younger generations, with their majesties 'away on tour'".

 Reception

 The Guardian was favourable when it said "High-brow humour this is not.
 But, despite a number of cast and crew comparing the show to Spitting Image, The Windsors doesn't feel like satire: more a comic drama that makes the odd comment about monarchy."

 Channel 4 described the show, in a statement: "The series is a wry take on what the soap opera of their lives (and loves) might just be like.
 Delving behind the headlines and gossip columns, The Windsors lets our imaginations run riot in this ludicrous parody.
 Imagine, who really controls the sceptre in Charles and Camilla's marriage?
 What do the Royals really think of Kate?
 Does Wills really want to be king?
 Will Harry ever take Pippa up the aisle or will they end on a bum note?
 And what do Beatrice and Eugenie actually do for a living?"
 C4's head of comedy Phil Clarke added: "In The Windsors, our much-loved Royal family is re-imagined through the lens of a soap opera, and although the stories are completely fictional, some are inspired by real events.
 As a result, writers Bert and George have outdone even the funniest, most ludicrous issue of Hello! magazine ever."

 The Daily Telegraph wrote: "The Windsors was low-budget, crude and rude.
 But it was all done with such cacophonous relish that resistance was useless.
 There's not much of this kind of punk comedy around on television at the moment, where deep, mordant, The Office-style irony has long been the dominant mode.
 But who doesn't like a little mischief?
 You can be a fan of Beethoven and the Buzzcocks too."